Tmw/tiemenwaterreus.com/content/posts/4-bit-angle-modulating.md

 That’s it!
 This is all we have to do to make Bit Angle Modulation work on an Arduino using shift registers.

-## Demo video

-In my example I’ve written a couple of animations that use the fading effects on my array of LEDs.
-A link to the full source of this project can be found here and don’t hesitate to send me your video’s of your own animations!

-{{< youtube id="1vbBsKNxcDE" >}}

 Thanks for reading!